OctopusDeploy/docs/docs/projects/version-control/unsupported-config-as-code-scenarios.md

 ---
 title: Unsupported Configuration as Code Scenarios
-description: Unsupported scenarios for the Config as Code feature in Octopus Deploy.
+description: Unsupported scenarios for the Configuration as Code feature in Octopus Deploy.
 position: 50
 ---